cocos/cocos-docs/en/editor/preferences/index.md

 - **Auto clear cache when using simulator**: if this option is checked, the cache will be automatically cleared when using the simulator preview.
 - **Open simulator debugger**: if this option is checked, the debugger will be opened automatically when previewing the project with the simulator.
 - **Wait for debugger to connect**: this option will take effect when **Open the simulator debugger** is checked, and it is used to pause the simulator startup process until the debugger is connected, which is used for debugging the loading process.
 - **Initial Preview Scene**: specify which scene in the project will be opened when previewing, all the scenes in the project will be listed.
 If set to **Currently Opened Scene**, the scene that is currently being edited in the **Scene** panel will be run.
-Alternatively it can be set to a fixed scene (e.g. the project always needs to start the game from the login scene).
+Alternatively it can be set to a fixed scene (e.g.: the project always needs to start the game from the login scene).

 ## Build